getmubarak/SA/case study/Ride Booking.md

         * Proximity
         * Acceptance rate
         * Destination (if destination filtering is enabled for drivers)
-* Dynamic Pricing/Surge Calculation (if not already done): If surge pricing is in effect, it's applied here based on real-time supply and demand in the area.
 * Matchmaking Algorithm: This is the core logic.
 Uber uses sophisticated algorithms to match the passenger with the "best" available driver.
 Factors considered include:
     * Proximity: Closest available driver.
     * ETA: Driver who can reach the passenger fastest.